How great would it be if we could just get customers to purchase our product once, and then they would stay with us forever?

 - Retaining customers successfully and getting them to promote the product

-Customer lifecycle marketing is a strategy that involves examining the entire What is a Customer Journey?
-The customer journey map is a customer experience term that is widely used in businesses from different industries to better understand potential customers.
-A customer… on a holistic level, starting from the first point of contact, nurturing the leads across the buying cycle, and then working on deepening the post-purchase relationship to ensure long-term loyalty and repeated purchases.
+Customer lifecycle marketing is a strategy that involves examining the entire customer journey on a holistic level, starting from the first point of contact, nurturing the leads across the buying cycle, and then working on deepening the post-purchase relationship to ensure long-term loyalty and repeated purchases.

 Understanding the customer lifecycle is key for marketing success because it can help marketers create a personalized strategy that engages customers at every step of their journey.